-The offseason is all about getting better.
-Whether through the draft, free agency or trade, there are plenty of avenues for teams to improve, and now that the NFL Combine and the first major week of free agency are done with, teams have even more information to take advantage of.
+The NFL offseason is all about getting better.
+Whether through the draft, free agency or trade, there are plenty of avenues for teams to improve.
+Now that the NFL Combine and the bulk of free agency have passed, teams have even more information to work with — their needs are more defined.

 Arizona Cardinals: Protection for Kyler Murray